hhaassnnaaiinn/Loyva-Website/src/content/sections/testimonial.md

     designation: "Co-Founder, Lumessa"
     avatar: "/images/avatar/2.png"
     companyLogo: "/images/company/novadex.png"
-    content: "Optimize is super easy to edit.
+    content: "Loyva is super easy to edit.
 We've built the website and launched it in the fastest time we ever could!"
 ---